 Qodana runs are configured via the

-qodana.yaml overrides the default inspection profile settings and default configurations of Qodana linters.
+qodana.yaml override the default inspection profile settings and default configurations of Qodana linters.
 You can specify such overrides in the HTML report, and the changes are imported to

 To run subsequent checks with this customized configuration, save the file to the project's root directory.
 Alternatively, you can edit the